alexkocodes/Linear-Hashing/README.md

 ## How To Run
 1. run **make**
-2. run ./mvote -f *registeredvotersfile* -b *bucketentries*
+2. run **./mvote -f *registeredvotersfile* -b *bucketentries***

-Note: You can customize the command by specifying *registeredvotersfile* and *bucketentries*. *registeredvotersfile* is the file that contains all the personal information of each voter, and *bucketentries* is the maximum number of nodes each bucket can contain.
+Note: You can customize the command by specifying *registeredvotersfile* and *bucketentries*. *registeredvotersfile* is the path to the csv file that contains all the personal information of each voter, and *bucketentries* is the maximum number of nodes each bucket can contain.